 If a student requires medication while in school, the school must have on file a Medication Administration Form, which must be filled out by the student's physician.
 No student will be allowed to bring medication to school without the school's full knowledge.
-Families of students who have provided the school with Medication Administration Forms will be required to bring the medication to school on the first day, or contact the school to make other arrangements.
+Families of students who have provided the school with Medication Administration Forms will be required to bring the medication to school on the first day, or contact the school to make other arrangements, medication cannot be carried back and forth daily by the student.
 For children needing medication administration during the day (i.e., children with asthma), an MAF must be completed by the child's physician detailing the required medications and any other necessary accommodations.
 The school nurse will review the form and implement the physician's orders.
-Because we will be enrolling students after third grade, students will be evaluated for their ability to carry and self-administer medication.
+As a student gets older, third grade and above, students will be evaluated for their ability to carry and self-administer medication.
 Coney Island Prep is a space designated for storage of student medication.